 The Hamilton County Family and Children First Council (FCFC) was established by county commissioners as part of Ohio Family and Children First.
 This partnership of state and local government, communities, and families enhances the well-being of Ohio’s children and families by building community capacity, coordinating systems and services, and engaging families.

-Family-Centered Services and Supports (FCSS) initiative
+Family-Centered Services and Supports (FCSS) Initiative

 The Family-Centered Services and Supports (FCSS) initiative provides non-clinical, community-based services to support children and youth in their own homes.
 Families who have children with support needs from multiple service systems may be eligible for FCSS-funded supports.
 The Hamilton County Mental Health and Recovery Services Board oversees the Family-Centered Services and Supports initiative under the HOPE Program.
-The first step for accessing service coordination and individualized services for multisystem youth (ages 0-21) and their families is to contact HOPE at 513-946-8668
+The first step for accessing service coordination and individualized services for multisystem youth (ages 0-21) and their families is to contact HOPE at:

-Early Intervention (formerly Help Me Grow)
+(Formerly Help Me Grow)